-Journey north of the border with Channing Tatum and Jamie Bell in the thrilling Roman adventure The Eagle.
+Journey north of the border with Channing Tatum and Jamie Bell in the thrilling Roman adventure THE EAGLE.

-Set in the Roman-occupied Britain of 140 AD, it tells of the quest to restore honour to a family by finding the elusive eagle standard of the title.
-I haven’t read Rosemary Sutcliff’s book The Eagle of the Ninth but now I want to, as this was an absolutely thrilling, brilliant way to spend 2 hours.
+Set in the Roman-occupied Britain of 140AD, THE EAGLE tells of the quest to restore honour to a family and a nation by finding the elusive eagle standard of the title.
+Based on Rosemary Sutcliff’s book The Eagle of the Ninth (which I now want to read) it was an absolutely thrilling way to spend two hours.